Aspirant

-Aspirant is a rank in the Argentinian Armed Forces, Belgian Air Component, Brazilian military, Estonian Defence Forces, French military, Italian Air Force, Polish Police, Polish State Fire Service, Portuguese military, Romanian Navy, Royal Canadian Navy and Swiss military.
+Aspirant is usually an officer cadet rank used in armies, navies and air forces.

 In Western Christianity, an aspirant is the first stage in becoming a monastic.

 Religious use

 In Western Christianity, the term is also used in reference to religious vocations as one who is discerning the religious life.
 This is followed by the novitiate, temporarily professed, and then perpetually professed.

 In Buddhism, the Four stages of enlightenment are referred to as four aspirant levels in Theravada Buddhism.

 Academic use

 An aspirant is also a title for doctoral education candidates in German and other European universities.
-In post-Soviet states, this educational step leads to a scientific degree called kandidat nauk.
+In post-Soviet states, this educational step leads to a scientific degree called Candidate of Sciences.

 Military use

 Argentine Military

-In the Argentinian Armed Forces, "aspirante" is a student in any of the five NCOs academies.
+In the Argentinian Armed Forces, an "aspirante" is a student in any of the five NCO academies.
 The term is also used to refer to a candidate to enter an officers academy.

 Brazilian Military

 In the Brazilian Military, "Aspirante" (officially Aspirante a Oficial) is a rank for a graduate of a Military Academy, either from the Armed Forces or from State Military Police Departments.
 It is the first rank in the "Commissioned Officer" career and it is temporary.
 Normally, "Aspirantes" hold that title from 6 months to 2 years, depending on the Branch.
 Aspirantes have the same job as 2nd Lieutenants and are treated as such by their subordinates.